Working on GitHub

 If we haven’t written a styleguide for the language you’re working in, please feel free to suggest one.

-Merging process
+Merging review process

 Here are the steps that need to be completed before merging: